 - Partnering with a traditional healer/leader to educate about tobacco

 The Upper Sioux Community has reservation lands in west-central Minnesota.
-Grantee activities include:
+Grantee activities included:

 - Creating a policy for a Commercial Tobacco-Free Tiny Tots Powwow (Wacipi)